PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - Containers.md

 The following tasks are supported
 - Quick task - Builds and pushes a single container image to a registry on demand (docker build and docker push in the cloud)
   - Can be used to provide an integrated development environment by offloading container image builds to Azure
+  - This uses similar syntax to `docker build`: the command to run it from an Azure CLI is `az acr build`
 - Automatically triggered tasks triggered by the following
   - Source code updates
+    - This can be used with the `az acr task create` command to configure builds to happen from updates to Git repos
+    - This will require a personal access token (PAT) to set up the webhook used by ACR in GitHub or Azure DevOps repos.
   - Base image updates
+    - Base images are parent images on which one or more application images are based
+    - An ACR task can be created to track a dependency on a base image.
+When updates are pushed to your registry or the base image is updated in a public repo, the task can build any application images based on the base image.
   - Schedule
+    - This is useful for running container workloads on a schedule
+    - This can also be used for running maintenance operations or tests on images pushed regularly to your registry
-- Multi-step task - Specify build and push operations for one or more containers in a YAML file
+- Multi-step task
+  - Specify build and push operations for one or more containers in a YAML file
+  - There are three task steps available in a multi-step task:
+    - build: Build one or more container images using `docker build` syntax
+    - push: Push built images to a container registry (can be ACR or a public one like Docker Hub)
+    - cmd: Run a container like using `docker run` (supports passing parameters)
+    - Example:
+      ``` yml
+      version: v1.1.0
+      steps:
+        - id: build-web
+          build: -t $Registry/hello-world:$ID .
+          when: ["-"]
+        - id: build-tests
+          build: -t $Registry/hello-world-tests ./funcTests
+          when: ["-"]
+        - id: push
+          push: ["$Registry/helloworld:$ID"]
+          when: ["build-web", "build-tests"]
+        - id: hello-world-web
+          cmd: $Registry/helloworld:$ID
+        - id: funcTests
+          cmd: $Registry/helloworld:$ID
+          env: ["host=helloworld:80"]
+        - cmd: $Registry/functions/helm package --app-version $ID -d ./helm ./helm/helloworld/
+        - cmd: $Registry/functions/helm upgrade helloworld ./helm/helloworld/ --reuse-values --set helloworld.image=$Registry/helloworld:$ID
+      ```

-Each ACR Task has an associated source code context (the location of the source required to build the container image like a Git repo or a local filesystem).
+- Each ACR Task has an associated source code context (the location of the source required to build the container image like a Git repo or a local filesystem).

 ## Creating an ACR and building and running an image using tasks
 https://docs.microsoft.com/en-us/learn/modules/publish-container-image-to-azure-container-registry/6-build-run-image-azure-container-registry